 With due dates and recurring tasks reminders, you can easily organize all your tasks according to their frequency of occurrence and check off the tasks that have been done.
 In this way, you can get a clear picture of all the tasks currently in progress and the ones which need to be done in the future.

 Furthermore, through Todoist, you can also review your project’s performance via visually appealing charts and graphs which help in understanding the current progress and future actions for goals achievement.

-Our last recommendation for the best GTD apps is Nirvana.
+Our fourth recommendation for the best GTD apps is Nirvana.

-The application also comes pre-loaded with lists labeled as next, waiting, scheduled, and someday which make clarifying and organizing step of implementing GTD method extremely convenient to implement.
+The application also comes pre-loaded with lists labeled as next, waiting, scheduled, and someday which make clarifying and organizing steps of implementing the GTD method extremely convenient to implement.

 There are tags available to put your tasks into the professional and personal division for easy access.
 There are multiple other task preferences too which make the application highly customized and user-friendly.

 - Free (basic features) and paid plans.
 Paid plans begin at $5 per month.